polca/unfold/README.md

 ## What does `unfold` do?

-``unfold`` is a Python package that allows "packing" and "unpacking" LCA databases derived from a source database (e.g., ecoinvent) without explicitly referring to the data contained in the source database.
+``unfold`` is a Python package that allows "folding" and "unfolding" LCA databases derived from a source database (e.g., ecoinvent) without explicitly referring to the data contained in the source database.